 Consultant.
 A person with whom a student or Instructor may privately consult during the process.
 A Consultant may attend hearings with a student or Instructor, but may not participate in the hearings, and may not serve as a witness.
 Each participant may be accompanied by only one Consultant.

 Dean.
 The dean of the college or head of the equivalent academic unit in which a course or examination is conducted or their designee.

 Executive Officer (EO).
 The executive officer or head of the department or unit in which a course or examination is conducted or their designee.

 Instructor.
 A faculty member or authorized staff member who supervises any academic endeavor.

 Notice.
 A written communication conveying information to or from a participant in the process.
 E-mail notices are strongly encouraged.

 Record.
-The Instructor’s Allegation Notice, written student Response, any materials relied upon by the Instructor to make the Instructor’s decision, the course syllabus, and the Instructor’s Decision Notice.
+The Instructor’s Allegation Notice, written student Response, any materials relied upon by the Instructor to make the Instructor’s decision, and the Instructor’s Decision Notice.